byrayhana/NewMindAI-Final_project/README.md

-Here's a detailed **README.md** file for the two projects you described:

----

 # **Projects Overview: Emotion Analysis and Turkish News Classification**

 This repository contains two Natural Language Processing (NLP) projects focusing on text classification, sentiment analysis, and text summarization.
 These projects showcase advanced preprocessing, model implementation, and result generation using cutting-edge technologies.